-Costner costarred with Danny Glover, Kevin Kline, and Scott Glenn in the classic 1985 western airing this month on INSP.
+Costner costarred with Danny Glover, Kevin Kline, and Scott Glenn in the classic 1985 western.

 During our recent conversation with Kevin Costner, we noted that 2020 marks the 35th anniversary of Silverado, director Lawrence Kasdan’s rousing 1985 western, in which he rode tall — and ran wild — as a member of a heroic quartet that also included Kevin Kline, Danny Glover, and Scott Glenn.

-The movie — which will air at 10 p.m.
-Eastern September 13 and 8 p.m.
-Eastern September 27 on the INSP channel — showcased Costner in the attention-grabbing role of Jake, a skirt-chasing firebrand who draws guns and makes passes with the same exuberant gusto.
+The movie — now available on various streaming platforms — showcased Costner in the attention-grabbing role of Jake, a skirt-chasing firebrand who draws guns and makes passes with the same exuberant gusto.
 And it offered Costner a golden opportunity just when he needed it to elevate his profile and launch his ascent to stardom.

 “Being awarded that part was just a total gift,” Costner said.
 “It was a career-making role, a scene-stealing role.
 It’s like, you always take what you have and you try to stay on focus.
 But Larry wrote it so beautifully — along with his brother, Mark Kasdan — that the character was designed to just jump off the page.

 “And I was happy almost every day of my life doing that film.”

 “Well,” Costner replied with a chuckle, “except for one day that we were all riding up to the wagon train — and the wind blew my serape right over my head as soon as I got off my horse.
 And I was so mad, because it didn’t look very elegant to me — and I was really upset that Lawrence kept it in there.”

 But not so upset that, 35 years, Costner can’t laugh at the memory.